elroy-galbraith/project_filter/PITCH_SCRIPT.md

 > But look at the bio-acoustic analysis.
 Pitch: 289 hertz—vocal panic.
 Energy at 0.11—shouting through wind and rain.
 Distress score: 94.

+**[ACTION: Point to the pulsing red priority banner at the very top]**

+> The system instantly flags this for priority routing.
+Look at the banner—bio-acoustic distress detected.
+Pulsing red.
+Impossible to miss.

-**[ACTION: Point to the NLP extraction panel]**
+**[ACTION: Point to the three red intel cards below the banner]**

 > And here's what's remarkable: even with partial transcription, the NLP layer extracts what it can.
 "Five a wi"—five people.
 "Pan di roof"—rooftop.
 "Pickney dem"—children present.
 >
-> Location: rooftop, cell tower New Hope.
+> Look at the intel cards—they're pulsing red, same priority signal.
+Location: rooftop, cell tower New Hope.
 People: five, including children.
 Hazard: flood rising.
-Resource need: immediate evacuation, boat or helicopter.
+Dispatch: immediate evacuation, boat or helicopter.

-**[ACTION: Point to the red "Priority Routing" box]**
+>
 > The system doesn't just flag this for human review.
-It hands the dispatcher a *structured rescue mission*.
+It hands the dispatcher a *structured rescue mission*—with visual urgency that demands immediate attention.
 >
 > That mother—and her four children—just jumped to the front of the line.